Change the look of bars, wedges and more in Keynote on iPad

-Change the color of data symbols: Tap Color in the Fill section, then tap to select Preset, Color, Gradient, or Image fill.
-(You can only change the fill color for some data symbols.)
+Change the colour of data symbols: Tap Colour in the Fill section, then tap to select Preset, Colour, Gradient or Image fill.
+(You can only change the fill colour for some data symbols.)

-Tap Use Series Stroke Color to revert to presets.
+Tap Use Series Stroke Colour to revert to presets.

-Change the outline of the data symbols: Turn on Stroke to add an outline, then change the style, color, and weight.
+Change the outline of the data symbols: Turn on Stroke to add an outline, then change the style, colour and weight.

 Change the grid style of radar charts

 You can change the shape of the grid on a radar chart and choose whether the series have a fill or stroke.

 Tap the chart to select it, tap , then tap Chart.

 Change the grid shape: Use the options below Grid Shape to choose whether you want the grid to be straight or curved.